wadeingersoll/bggn213/README.md

 # bggn213
-Class work for bioinformatics class at UCSD
+Class work for bioinformatics class at UC San Diego